In darts there is a golden saying: Triple is funny, but double makes money .

 Conclusion

-Even if you're a complete newbie to darts, you'll quickly find out which dart checkout methods suit you best when finishing .
-Of course, training is the be-all and end-all here in order to hit the numbers the way you imagine.
-You can remember the different checkouts at the beginning and always do the math when you're throwing.
+Even if you're a complete novice to darts, you'll quickly figure out which checkouts work best for you when finishing .
+Practice is, of course, key to hitting the numbers exactly as you envision them.
+You can memorize the different checkouts right from the start and always do the math when you're throwing.

-In this way, you not only train your ability to hit what you want, but also your mental arithmetic .
-This is particularly important in darts in order to make a checkout in just a few throws .
-If you always count, you will quickly know which finish you have to do and you will have your game in your own hands.
+This way, you'll not only train your ability to hit what you want, but also your mental arithmetic .
+This is especially important in darts , allowing you to check out in as few throws as possible .
+If you always do the math, you'll quickly know which finish to make and have control over your game.

-To start with, it of course makes sense to hang the table with the important checkouts next to the board so that you always have an overview of the possible finishes.
-You will see that in a few weeks these will become second nature to you.
+To start with, it's a good idea to hang the chart with the important checkouts next to your board so you always have an overview of the possible finishes.
+You'll see that in just a few weeks, they'll become second nature to you.

 And here is the table for you to print out: